 Known as “Little Rome”, Verona has a rich cultural past but is mostly known for Shakespeare’s famous love story Romeo and Juliet.
-Verona was founded sometime in the 1st century BC, which is evidenced by the prominent Roman remains in that you see in city.
+Verona was founded sometime in the 1st century BC, which is evidenced by the prominent Roman remains that you see in the city.
 These include the amphitheater, the Arco dei Gavi, the Porta dei Borsari, and the ancient theater on the left bank of the Adige river.
 We stopped in Verona during our fall trip to Northern Italy.
 Located between Venice and Lake Garda it was perfect for a one night stop to explore the city and check out the Christmas markets.
+Can you see Verona in a day?
 You could easily spend 3 or 4 days here exploring the nearby wineries but if you are short on time this is how to spend one day in Verona.

 What is in this Post

 One day in Verona Itinerary, Things to do and places to see!